 - Cash Stop.
 As long as there is provided proof of income along with bank statements, applications can be made online or in-store.

 I don’t have payslips from my employer.
 Can I still apply?

 You may be able to approach your employer for some kind of proof of income.
-Explain that you are trying to apply for a loan and that you need proof of your income.
+Explain you're trying to apply for a loan and you need proof of your income.
 You could also start depositing your pay regularly into your bank account.
 This step will start building a good relationship with your bank and add to your banking history.

 I receive cash-in-hand pay and pay from Centrelink.
 Are both considered?